ammonkc/entropy/readme.md

 The official Entropy VM for local development environment.

-This is based on homestead but allows you to use a CentOS vm with Apache.
+This is based on homestead but allows you to use a CentOS vm with Apache and php-fpm.